UC Berkeley School of Law: A new building

+Berkeley Law

 In April 2008, the law school rebranded itself "Berkeley Law" to disentangle the confused usage which had grown over time confusing the formal name of the School of Law with the name of the building it occupied, and to more clearly align the school's name with its parent university.
 The administration hoped that this would improve the law school's national and international name recognition, as many individuals knew UC Berkeley had a law school but were often confused as to whether the name "Boalt Hall" referred to a separate institution.
 Despite the official name change, "Boalt Hall" continued to be used as the name of the law school's primary building and to refer to the law school informally for another 12 years.

-By 2009, Berkeley Law was desperately short of space because the faculty had increased by about 25 percent over the past four years.
+By 2009, Berkeley Law was again desperately short of space, because the faculty had increased by about 25 percent over the previous four years.
 The law school launched a multi-year renovation and expansion project which was eventually completed in 2012.
 The most important improvement was to relocate and expand the law library into an underground facility under a new South Pavilion.
 Since the mid-1990s, the law library stacks had been crammed into conventional shelving in the law school's North Addition.
 Construction contractors dug a deep hole in the middle of the law school's courtyard, put the law library stacks two levels underground, and installed powered compact shelving units that move at the touch of a button.
 At ground level, they built a glass pavilion housing classrooms, a student lounge, and a cafe, all of which is topped off by a rooftop garden accessible by a second-floor bridge.
 The North Addition is now home to the Robbins Collection (a separate library of religious and civil law materials) and the Visiting Scholar Program.